 - Judi’s Marinara Sauce (see below)

-Heat the oil in a large heavy pot.
-Add all of the meat and cook until no longer pink, about 15 minutes while breaking up the meat to combine.
-Add the garlic and oregano and cook for another minute or two.
-I like to drain any fat from the meat first, then stir in the tomato paste and cook, until the meat is coated with the paste, just a few minutes.
+Stir in the tomato paste and cook, until the meat is coated with the paste, just a few minutes.
 Pour in the tomatoes, tomato puree and tomato sauce.
-I add extra to get the consistency I want if needed.
+Add extra sauce if necessary.
 Season with salt and pepper if desired and bring to a boil.
 Lower the heat and simmer, uncovered, for about 1-1/2 hours or until thickened.

 Preheat the oven to 375°F and place a baking sheet lined with foil in the oven to warm while you make the filling.
 The baking sheet is a great idea in case there are any spills.
 Combine the fresh ricotta cheese, parsley, basil, 1-1/2 cups of Parmesan, 1 lb. mozzarella in a large bowl and mix well.